Star Trek project

 Previously I have expressed some concern that giving the Federation 100 years to explore between the Romulan war and TOS could be problematic, resulting in too much exploration... but is it really so?
 How many star systems could be explored in that time?
 Supposedly 18% of the galaxy had been explored.
 That seems like a lot.
 To make an estimate of my own I must first know how fast ships are.

 There are multiple Warp Factor tables.
 The TNG+ one sort of maps a TOS 1-21 scale into a 1-10 scale.
 Actually, in TOS 10 was the writer's limit, but it wasn't always followed.
 A normal cruising speed during early exploration might've been 100x the speed of light (Warp 4~5), which really isn't all that fast...
 100 ly explored per travel year.
 If I assume 100 ships hyper-efficiently visits a new star every 5 ly, for 100 years, that's...
 (100*100*100)/5 = 200 000 stars.
 There are well over 100 billion stars in the galaxy.
-However, "exploration" likely includes telescope studies and unmanned probes.
-TOS mentions there only being 12 starships like the Enterprise.
+However, "exploration" likely includes telescope studies and unmanned probes and many dead and boring systems are likely skipped.
+TOS mentions there only being 12 starships like the Enterprise (and we don't see encounters with smaller contemporary exploration vessels iirc).
 Practically ships would operate within a smaller radius and make many revisits and return trips.
 Judging by some Star Trek map research a lot of the action takes place within a few hundred ly.
 There are 260 000 stars within 250 ly.
 At 250x the speed of light (Warp 6'ish) a 250 ly trip would take a year then another back.
 While the Enterprise was on a 5 year mission, 250 ly seems a bit distant for placing early encounters like Romulans, Klingons, Vulcans, Andorians and Tellarites.
 Those would probably be within months or weeks of travel time to Earth, with Vulcan being the closest.
 15-50 ly seems about right given the TOS speed of Warp 6.
 Though this might cause strategical issues later with speeds upwards 8000x that of light for TNG Warp 9.99 (25 ly in 27hrs compared to 1-2 months at TOS speeds).
+Maybe I should make my own table, something like 1c, 8c, 32c, 64c, 128c, 256c, 384c, 512c, 800c for WF1-9.
+Writing-wise, I think it's a good idea to work with a map and write up all relevant distances and locations.

 Misc